cheezos/video-compressor/README.md

 ---

-Created with Python, PyQt and FFmpeg.
+Created with Python 3.12.6, PyQt6 and FFmpeg.